 What Makes Clothes Smell Damp?

-The damp smell is caused by trapped moisture in the clothes.
+No matter how great smelling fabric softener you use, the damp smell is caused by trapped moisture in the clothes.

 If some moisture remains after drying, your clothes will smell damp even when they eventually dry completely.